apache/phoenix-connectors/phoenix5-spark/README.md

 - `"jdbcUrl"` expects a full Phoenix JDBC URL, i.e. "jdbc:phoenix" or "jdbc:phoenix:zkHost:zkport",
 while `"zkUrl"` expects the ZK quorum only, i.e. "zkHost:zkPort"
-- If you want to use DataSourceV1, you can use source type `"org.apache.phoenix.spark"` instead of `"phoenix"`, however this is deprecated as of `connectors-1.0.0`.
+- If you want to use DataSourceV1, you can use source type `"org.apache.phoenix.spark"` instead of `"phoenix"`, however this is deprecated.
   The `"org.apache.phoenix.spark"` datasource does not accept the `"jdbcUrl"` parameter, only `"zkUrl"`
 - The (deprecated) functions `phoenixTableAsDataFrame`, `phoenixTableAsRDD` and `saveToPhoenix` use the deprecated `"org.apache.phoenix.spark"` datasource, and allow optionally specifying a `conf` Hadoop configuration parameter with custom Phoenix client settings, as well as an optional `zkUrl` parameter.

 - As of [PHOENIX-5197](https://issues.apache.org/jira/browse/PHOENIX-5197), you can pass configurations from the driver to executors as a comma-separated list against the key `phoenixConfigs` i.e (PhoenixDataSource.PHOENIX_CONFIGS), for ex: